What You Should Know About Employment Drug Testing

 In some cases, the law requires drug testing.
 For example, industries regulated by the U.S. Department of Transportation are covered by federal or state drug testing requirements.

 While employers may randomly screen employees, they must be consistent in how they drug-test applicants.
-They cannot selectively test some applicants for a particular job while not testing others – it’s all or none.
+They cannot selectively test some applicants for a particular job while not testing others.

 A blood drug test may be used when job applicants or employees are screened for illegal drugs.
 A blood test measures the amount of alcohol or drugs in the blood at the time the blood is drawn.

-Drugs that are screened for in a typical blood test for employment purposes include amphetamines, cocaine, marijuana, methamphetamines, opiates, nicotine, and alcohol.
+Drugs that are screened for in a typical blood test for employment purposes may include amphetamines, barbiturates, phencyclidine (PCP), cocaine, marijuana, methamphetamines, opiates, nicotine, and alcohol.

 Hair Drug Tests